ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 .. note::
-   Note that it is preferable to cd into the testing directory and run unit testing there as you will be testing the installed library (generally in development mode ``pip install -e .``) rather than the source within the uninstalled "local" source.
+   Note that it is preferable to cd into the testing directory and run unit testing there because you will be testing the installed library (generally in development mode ``pip install -e .``) rather than the source within the uninstalled "local" source.
 This catches files that might be missed by the installer, including any C extensions or additional internal packages.